Mermaid: Korean folklore

+Tale of Nangan

+The Tale of Nangan is a mermaid legend handed down in Pyongyang, the capital of Goguryeo (currently Pyongyang).
+One day, a fisherman named Lee Jin-su went to the Dragon Palace and spent the day enjoying himself.
+Upon his departure, he received a mermaid, which was said to grant eternal youth and longevity if eaten.
+Suspicious of it, Lee hid it away without eating it, but his daughter Nangan ate it.
+She obtained rare and unchanging beauty, but was never blessed with marriage or children.
+At the age of 300, she climbed Moranbong and went missing.

+There is a theory that this Korean legend of Nangan was transmitted to Japan and became the origin of the Yao Bikuni folktale.

 Japanese folklore

 "Ningyo no zu": A flier of a mermaid, dated fifth month of Bunka 2 (1805).

-The Japanese equivalent is ningyo (人魚).
-According to one dictionary, ningyo oftentimes refers to a "half-woman and half-fish fabulous creature", i.e., mermaid, though not necessarily female, i.e., includes mermen.
-Despite the dictionary's stating it has the appearance of half-woman half-fish, the creature has been pictorialized rather as a being with a human female head sitting on a body which is entirely fish-like (see fig. right).
+The Japanese equivalent is (人魚, ningyo).
+According to one dictionary, ningyo oftentimes refers to a "half-woman and half-fish fabulous creature", i.e., mermaid, though the term ningyo is technically (though not customarily) inclusive of mermen.
+Despite being phrased as a "half-woman half-fish", the ningyo has typically been pictorialized as having a human female head on a fish-like body (see fig. right).

 A famous ningyo legend concerns the Yao bikuni who is said to have partaken of the flesh of a merfolk and attained miraculous longevity and lived for centuries.
 It is not discernible whether the flesh was a female; a pair of translators call it "flesh of a mermaid" in one book, but merely a "strange fish with a human face" in another.

 A ningyo might be counted as a yōkai since it is included in Toriyama Sekien's Hyakki Yagyō series.
 Gender is unclear, as it is only described as a being with "a human face, a fish body".
 However, Sekien's ningyo picture actually represents a "human-fish" that lives in Western China, also known as the Di people Diren (merfolk)|Diren, according to the inscription printed alongside.
 They are described in the Classic of Mountains and Seas and translated as the "Low People" or the "Di People".